Triggerise/triggerise.github.io/_privacy-policy-popup/english.markdown

         showBottomDivider: false
       - title: "Know your rights"
         titleImage: "/uploads/icons/Know-your-rights.png"
-        linkText: "Read more"
-        linkURL: "/privacy-policy?privacyUserType=member#English"
+        linkURL: "/privacy-policy?privacyUserType=platform-user#English"
         policyContent: |-
           <ul>
             <li>Access your personal data</li><li>Ask for a copy</li><li>Ask us to rectify personal data submitted to us</li><li>Ask us to forget you</li><li>Complain about us</li>
           </ul>
         showTopDivider: true
         showBottomDivider: false
-      - title: "How we use your data"
+      - title: "Why we use your data"
         titleImage: "/uploads/icons/How-we-use-your-data.png"
-        linkText: "Read more"
-        linkURL: "/privacy-policy?privacyUserType=member#English"
+        linkURL: "/privacy-policy?privacyUserType=platform-user#English"
         policyContent: |-
           <ul>
-            <li>To confirm your eligibility to receive services and/or products</li><li>To be able to reimburse service providers and vendors for the service and/or product you have received</li><li>To award you with TIKO miles</li><li>To communicate with you to promote  services, products and/or information we believe may be of interest to you</li><li>To improve the products/services you receive</li><li>To prevent fraud, to carry our research and prepare aggregated statistics</li>
+            <li>To confirm your eligibility to receive services and/or products</li><li>To be able to reimburse service providers and vendors for the service and/or product you have received</li><li>To award you with Tiko Miles</li><li>To communicate with you to promote services, products and/or information we believe may be of interest to you</li><li>To improve the products/services you receive</li><li>To prevent misuse, to carry out research, prepare aggregated statistics, be subject to audits</li>
           </ul>
         showTopDivider: true
         showBottomDivider: true
       - title: "Who has access to your data?"
         titleImage: "/uploads/icons/Who-has-access-to-your-data.png"
-        linkText: "Read more"
-        linkURL: "/privacy-policy?privacyUserType=member#English"
+        linkURL: "/privacy-policy?privacyUserType=platform-user#English"
         policyContent: |-
           <ul>
-            <li>We do not sell, rent, or share your personal data for commercial purposes (including direct marketing)</li>
+            <li>We do not sell, rent, or share your personal data for commercial purposes</li>
-            <li>Access to the personal data is limited on a strict need-to-know basis and is given to some of our staff members and/or third parties we work with</li>
+            <li>Access to the personal data is limited on a strict need-to-know basis and is given to some of our staff members and/or third parties we work with and are bound by confidentiality</li>
           </ul>
         showTopDivider: true
         showBottomDivider: true
     readMoreText: "READ THE FULL NOTICE"
-    readMoreURL: "/privacy-policy?privacyUserType=member#English"
+    readMoreURL: "/privacy-policy?privacyUserType=platform-user#English"
-  - title: "mobiliser"
+  - title: "partner"
     headerTitle: "Privacy notice for mobilisers, clinics and pharmacies"
     policyGroups:
       - title: "Types of data we collect"
         titleImage: "/uploads/icons/Types-of-data-we-collect.png"
-        linkText: "Read more"
-        linkURL: "/privacy-policy?privacyUserType=member#English"
+        linkURL: "/privacy-policy?privacyUserType=platform-user#English"
         policyContent: |-
           <ul>
             <li>Complete name, location, national ID, gender, birth date, mobile phone number, selfie (for face recognition purposes)</li>